CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

 ## Step 4: demultiplexing

-{% include note.html content="If you data is already demultiplexed, you can skip this step.
+{% include note.html content="If your data is already demultiplexed, you can skip this step.
 For paired data you would use qiime demux emp-paired in the code snipet below to produce a demux.qza file" %}

 ```
 qiime demux emp-single \